basho/basho_docs/source/languages/en/riak/ops/advanced/strong-consistency.md

 `lease_duration` will default to 600.

 #### Worker Settings

-<! -- SLF: I'm a bit puzzled here, 'cause I have no idea what kind -->
-<! --      of work that these workers do. -->

 You can choose how many workers are assigned to ensembles using the `peer_workers` setting.
 Workers are lightweight processes spawned by